IoTtalk/Dummy_Device_WebVer_for_IoTtalk_v2/README.md

 });
 ```

-Example of DF name conversion, the valid underscore suffix in function name will be converted to df naming rules:
+Example of DF name conversion, the valid underscore suffix (_) in function name will be converted to df naming rules (-):

 ```javascript
 const Acceleration_I = () => { ... };